 Women Who Dare: North America’s Most Inspiring Women Climbers, Chris Noble

 A profile of 20 of America’s most badass female climbers, Women Who Dare by Chris Noble serves as an inspiring book full of fascinating personal stories, struggles, successes, and useful advice—applicable to both climbing and life in general.
-This book features a range of unique and badass women (some you whom might not even know!), spanning from young and aspiring climbers, like Sasha DiGuilian to the ever-respected veterans, like Lynn Hill.
+This book features a range of unique and badass women (some whom you might not even know!), spanning from young and aspiring climbers, like Sasha DiGuilian to the ever-respected veterans, like Lynn Hill.

 Male or female, climber or not, Women Who Dare will inspire you.
 This book extends a healthy reminder of the ways we can all learn how to follow our passions, overcome challenges, and find personal fulfillment in all that we do.
 The incredible photography and truly motivating words accumulated by Chris Noble in this book will surely add a spark of psych to the relationship you share with climbing.